Left and Center: Mary circa, 1981

 Height and Weight: 5’5″ and 105 pounds

-Distinguishing Characteristics: White Female, Brown hair, Hazel eyes, Mary has a scar in between the fingers on her left hand, she was wearing orthodontic braces on her teeth at the time of her disappearance and was known to smoke cigarettes, Mary’s ears are pierced, her hair was shoulder length at the time of her disappearance and had a red tint to it
+Distinguishing Characteristics: Caucasian Female, Brown hair, Hazel eyes, Mary has a scar in between the fingers on her left hand, she was wearing orthodontic braces on her teeth at the time of her disappearance and was known to smoke cigarettes, Mary’s ears are pierced, her hair was shoulder length at the time of her disappearance and had a red tint to it

 Clothing/Jewelry Description: A Brown velveteen jacket, a white pullover shirt, designer blue jeans, brown pumps, Mary was last known to be wearing two gold bracelets and a gold necklace with a charm on it